Showing posts with label Mt.03. Show all posts

 So John permitted him.

-So when Jesus comes south from the Galilee, goes to the Jordan, and wants to get baptized, John rightly objected.
+As you see, when Jesus came south from the Galilee, went to the Jordan, and wanted baptism, John rightly objected.
 I’ll write it again: Rightly objected.
-His baptism was for sinners.
+John’s baptism was for sinners.
 Was Jesus a sinner?
 Nope.
 Did Jesus need to repent?
-Nope.
-So what’d he think he was doing?
-If a man goes through a baptism of repentance, yet he isn’t repentant at all and feels there’s nothing for him to repent of… wouldn’t we ordinarily call this hypocrisy?
+Nope; never sinned, so nothing to repent of.
+He 4.15 So what’d he think he was doing?
+If a man goes through a baptism of repentance, yet he isn’t repentant at all and feels there’s nothing for him to repent of… wouldn’t we call this hypocrisy?

 12 February 2016